Sports News Roundup: Horse racing-Rich Strike pulls off huge upset at the Kentucky Derby; Tennis - 'Mature' Alcaraz says he is ready for the big league and more | Sports-Games

 Sports News Roundup: Horse racing-Rich Strike pulls off huge upset at the Kentucky Derby; Tennis - 'Mature' Alcaraz says he is ready for the big league and more

 The 19-year-old prevailed 6-7(5) 7-5 7-6(5) over the Serbian in an absorbing contest that lasted more than three hours, becoming the first player to beat Djokovic and Rafa Nadal at the same claycourt event.
-Motor Racing-Frustrated Verstappen in the hunt despite 'messy' practice Formula One world champion Max Verstappen took third place on the grid for Sunday's Miami Grand Prix but made no attempt to hide his frustration.
+MLB roundup: Wilmer Flores' 6 RBIs spark 13-run Giants outburst Wilmer Flores hit a grand slam and drove in six runs as the San Francisco Giants snapped their five-game losing streak with a 13-7 victory Saturday over the visiting St. Louis Cardinals.

 Following is a summary of current sports news briefs.